 The passage of Medicare Access and CHIP Reauthorization Act of 2015 (MACRA) repealed the Sustainable Growth Rate (SGR) and replaced it with two new payment update tracts, the Merit-based Incentive Payment System (MIPS) and CMS Alternative Payment Models (APMs).
 The MIPS and APM programs are scheduled to go into effect January 1, 2019.

 MACRA created the MIPS to replace

 APMs are a class of payment reform

-CMS Releases Post-SGR Payment Policy with MIPS and APM Final Rule
+Academy Comments on Post-SGR Payment Policy with CMS MIPS and APM Final Rule

-On October 14, CMS released the final rule, solidifying the details of the two new payment update tracks, the Merit-Based Incentive Payment System (MIPS) and Alternative Payment Models (APMs).
+On December 19, the Acadmey commented on the final rule released by CMS that solidifies the details of the two new payment update tracks, the Merit-Based Incentive Payment System (MIPS) and Alternative Payment Models (APMs).
 These programs were created by the historic legislation that repealed the SGR, the Medicare Access and CHIP Reauthorization Act of 2015 (MACRA).
-In the final rule, CMS adjusted several key aspects of the program the Academy submitted comments last spring.
+In the final rule, CMS adjusted several key aspects of the program that Academy submitted comments last spring.
 Important changes to the program include:

 - Clinicians have the option to pick their pace with three reporting periods for MIPS:

 - Report one Quality, Advancing Care Information (ACI) or Clinical Practice Improvement Activity (CPIA) measure at any point in 2017.

 - Report MIPS measures for any consecutive 90 days in 2017 (must begin reporting by October 2, 2017)

 - Report MIPS measures for all of 2017 starting January 1, 2017.